-Memorandum dated April 26, 1999, from Stephen D. Potts, Director, to Designated Agency Ethics Officials Regarding Prizes as Gifts -- Guidance Concerning the Exclusion at 5 C.F.R. § 2635.203(b)(5)
+FROM: Stephen D. Potts, Director

+SUBJECT: Prizes as gifts -- Guidance concerning the exclusion at 5 C.F.R. § 2635.203(b)(5)

-The Standards of Ethical Conduct for Employees of the Executive Branch (Standards of Conduct), as promulgated by the Office of Government Ethics (OGE) in 1992, and effective in February 1993, provide several exclusions from the definition of "gift," for purposes of the restrictions on receiving items of monetary value from certain outside sources.
-These gift exclusions, described at 5 C.F.R. § 2635.203(b), recognize trivial, customary, or common-sense situations where items may be readily accepted by Government employees, without regard to the source or the circumstances surrounding receipt.
+The standards of ethical conduct for executive branch employees, as promulgated by the Office of Government Ethics (OGE) in 1992, provide several exclusions from the definition of "gift," for purposes of the restrictions on receiving items of monetary value from certain outside sources.(1) These gift exclusions, described at 5 C.F.R. § 2635.203(b), recognize trivial, customary, or common-sense situations where items may be readily accepted by Government employees, without regard to the source or the circumstances surrounding receipt.

-The exclusion at section 2635.203(b)(5) has periodically raised questions of interpretation and meaning with regard to various factual circumstances.
+The exclusion at § 2635.203(b)(5) has periodically raised questions of interpretation and meaning with regard to various factual circumstances.
 It provides that gifts do not include "rewards and prizes given to competitors in contests or events, including random drawings, open to the public unless the employee's entry into the contest or event is required as part of his official duties."
 The following discussion examines some commonly encountered factual circumstances that arise under this gift exclusion, specifically concerning prizes from drawings or contests (hereinafter, "contests") entered while in an official duty status.